Knoblauchpilze/frontend-toolkit/README.md

 ## Style for the application

-As described in the [components](#components) section, most components are using tailwind to define colours and styles.
+As described in the [components](#components) section, most components are using tailwind to define colors and styles.

-In order to keep a common theme on the webpages, this package leverages the concept of a color theme: it means that instead of providing real colour values for the various components we rather use e.g. `bg-primary` or `text-secondary`.
+In order to keep a common theme on the webpages, this package leverages the concept of a color theme: it means that instead of providing real color values for the various components we rather use e.g. `bg-primary` or `text-secondary`.

 With this approach we allow to easily reuse the components in various projects where the color theme might be different.